DOES VACCINE HESITANCY ADD UP?

 When we review the data, the number of vaccines administered is greater than the number of confirmed COVID cases.
 Yet, the number of long-term effects and death associated with contracting COVID-19 is far greater than the adverse events that may have been associated with the vaccine.

-The COVID-19 vaccine is not 100% effective at preventing someone from contracting the virus, but it is highly effective at preventing sever illness, death and even the spread of COVID-19.
+The COVID-19 vaccine is not 100% effective at preventing someone from contracting the virus, but it is highly effective at preventing sever illness and death.

 - Texas Health and Human Services: COVID-19 Vaccination in Texas Dashboard .
 Lasted updated 7-16-2021